chetan-patil7/Java-maven-ci-cd-Project/README.md

    - If tests pass, the pipeline proceeds.
 6. **Docker Image Creation & Push:** The application is containerized using Docker and pushed to Docker Hub.
 7. **Kubernetes Deployment:**
-   - An image updater updates the manifest repository with the new image.
+   - Used Shell Script to update the manifest folder with the new image.
    - ArgoCD detects changes and deploys the updated application to Kubernetes.

 ---